 The conditioning context for root suppletion is the combination of ONOK and categorizing head n.
 It is obviously not just any n that triggers suppletion.
 Moreover, as noted in the introduction and discussed in more detail in §3, evaluative -onok never triggers root suppletion, and neither do other diminutives (e.g., [korov-k-a] 'cow-dim.').
 We have notated this in (15), as if diminutive is an abstract morphosyntactic feature on a par with gender and number.
-This position is supported by some arguments (Brown and Dryer 2008 argue that diminutive conditions agreement in Walman; see Körtvé-lyessy 2015 and Corbett and Fedden 2016 for other possible cases).
+This position is supported by some arguments (? argue that diminutive conditions agreement in Walman; see ? and ? for other possible cases).
 Taking this literally would require re-evaluating our assumptions about percolation being possible from grammatical heads only, to allow for a single node dominating the complex suffix, whose label is the conjunction of the features n and DIM, from the lexical element, ONOK.
-An alternative would be to allow reference to the complex entity composed of ONOK and n to serve as the context for suppletion in (15) (as a precedent for this see Merchant, 2015 for an analysis invoking structurally complex triggers for suppletion in Greek, but see Christopoulos and Petrosino, 2018 for an alternative analysis of the same data).
-We leave a decision on this technical point open; some additional root suppletion complexities are discussed in §5.2.
+An alternative would be to allow reference to the complex entity composed of ONOK and n to serve as the context for suppletion in (15) (as a precedent for this see ? for an analysis invoking structurally complex triggers for suppletion in Greek, but see ? for an alternative analysis of the same data).
+We leave a decision on this technical point open; some additional root suppletion complexities are discussed in §5.2.8

 Treating the suppletion-triggering diminutive as a (complex) little n that may combine directly with a root may also shed light on the mushroom names noted in (8).
 Recall that these are lexicalized diminutives, with an idiomatic (non-compositional) meaning.
-As we already noted, the domain of id-iosyncratic interpretation is often thought to be the root plus the first category-defining node above the root (Marantz, 1996; Arad, 2003).
+As we already noted, the domain of idiosyncratic interpretation is often thought to be the root plus the first category-defining node above the root (??).
 These mushroom names lack the compositional semantics associated with the baby-diminutive, but conform to the characterization of the structure that allows non-compositional meanings in the works cited.
 This analysis can also account for the ambiguities of individual roots such as [batrak] 'worker (archaic)', which in the context of baby -onok can mean either 'a child worker' or 'a worker's child.'
 Under our account, linking the semantic idiosyncracy to the categorizing node n explains why the non-compositional meanings arise only with the head uses of -onok.
-By contrast, as we discuss in §3, the modifier uses of [-onok] are transparent, with no special interpretations for stems.
+By contrast, as we discuss in §3, the modifier uses of [-onok] are transparent, with no special interpretations for stems.9

 While the nominalizer onok often attaches directly to roots, it does not select just for roots.
-The suffix can also attach to larger constituents: for example, a baby turkey is [indjusonok], adults are [indjuk] and [indjejka] (with -uk and -ej affixes on the root ind-).
-More dramatic are examples from compounds.
-A few are shown in (17).
-In this respect, -onok is a typical, productive category head: these same compounds and complex stems can appear in adjectives, as well (e.g., [ljudojéd-sk-ij] 'cannibalistic', [nosoróz-ij] 'rhinoceros-adj', [indj-us-átc-ij] 'turkey-adj' (see §5.2 for more on adjectives).
-The
+The suffix can also attach to larger constituents: for example, a baby turkey is [ind_jus-onok], adults are [ind^juk] and [ind^jejka] (with -uk and -ej affixes on the root -ind).
+More dramatic are examples from compounds.10 A few are shown in (17).
+In this respect, -onok is a typical, productive category head: these same compounds and complex stems can appear in adjectives, as well (e.g., [l^judojéd-sk-ij] 'cannibalistic', [nosoróz-ij] 'rhinoceros-adj', [ind^j-us-átc-ij] 'turkey-adj' (see §5.2 for more on adjectives).
+The only requirement for the productive use of baby -onok, it seems, is that the stem must be interpretable as referring to a young individual.

-&lt;sup>8Yet another alternative would be to give up on suppletion here, and treat the roots as near-synonyms.
+8Yet another alternative would be to give up on suppletion here, and treat the roots as near-synonyms.
 This would have the challenges of explaining the blocking effects, and the lack of doublets for most of the forms in (14).

-&lt;sup>9Transparency to gender percolation is not strictly correlated across languages with inability to host non-compositional interpretations: De Belder et al. (2014) treat lexicalized Italian diminutives, for example, as modifiers (in our terms) attaching between the root and the first categorizing head.
+9Transparency to gender percolation is not strictly correlated across languages with inability to host non-compositional interpretations: ? treat lexicalized Italian diminutives, for example, as modifiers (in our terms) attaching between the root and the first categorizing head.